Larry Wong Prize for Chinese Canadian Community and Public History

 This prize is to recognize a significant exhibition, educational project or program, or any effort made by an individual or organization to make an impact in public history pertaining to Chinese Canadian history and heritage.
 This prize will be decided annually, with the possibility of more than one project, program, organization, or person being recognized in a given year.

-Extended Deadline: April 15, 2024 (including supporting documentation)
+Deadline: November 30, 2025 (including supporting documentation)

-Extended Deadline: April 15, 2024 (including supporting documentation)
+Deadline: November 30, 2025 (including supporting documentation)

 General Information